Relative Entropy Methods for the Approximation of Reactive Trajectories

 Establishing or assuming a global bound on $\grad \log r$ seems to us to be the most practical means of verifying the Novikov condition and the existence of a change of measure.
 For example, a global bound on $\grad \log r$ follows from Assumption~\ref{asm: properties of approximate committor} and Lemma~\ref{lem: ratio function is smooth} when $\D$ is bounded.
 We note, however, that a global bound is only a convenient sufficient condition, not necessary, for the results below.

 To state our change of measure, we require some additional notation to properly specify the probability space on which the exact and approximate transition path processes are defined.
 Let $B_t$ be a $d$-dimensional standard Brownian motion on the probability space $(\Omega, \F, \Q)$, and suppose that $Y_0$ is a random variable on $(\Omega, \F)$ taking values in $\overline{\D}$ and independent of $B_t$.
+For now, we do not make any assumptions regarding the distribution of $Y_0$, but, in Theorem~\ref{thm: complete change of measure from transition path process to simulated process} below, $Y_0$ will have the reactive flux distribution~\eqref{eq: reactive flux distribution}.
 Let $\F_t$ be the filtration generated by $B_t$ and $Y_0$.
 In~\cite{lu_reactive_2015}, it is shown that a strong solution of

 exists with initial value $Y_0$.
 Under our assumptions, Girsanov's theorem yields a change of measure relating the transition path process~\eqref{eq: sde for tpp} to a weak solution of the approximate transition path equation